Couple Trolled Online For Seeming To Name Their Kids Tiamarie & Jackdaniel After Liquor

-A couple who claim that they named two of their children after liquor brands accidentally are pushing back after they were trolled online for naming their son and daughter Jackdaniel and Tiamarie are pushing back.
+A couple who claim that they named two of their children after liquor brands accidentally are pushing back after they were trolled online for naming their son and daughter Jackdaniel and Tiamarie.

 The Daily Mail is reporting that the parents, from Hull in the north of England, say that people shouldn’t judge, and at least their kids don’t have boring names.
 Steve Mennell, 36, and his wife, Sarah, 35, have five children together, and say they had no clue that the names of their two oldest children were associated with alcoholic beverages.

 They revealed that their son, Jackdaniel, 11, is named for a famous Canadian runner named Jack Daniels, and their daughter, Tiamarie was named after a Spanish holiday.
-Their three other children are named Sydney, Princess and Albert.
-The couple, who run a children’s party company say they get more teasing about their youngest child’s name, Albert, because people think it sounds like an old man’s name.
+Their three other children are named Sydney, Princess, and Albert.
+The couple, who run a children’s party company, say they get more teasing about their youngest child’s name, Albert, because people think it sounds like an old man’s name.

 The online trolling started after the children’s mother, Sarah was quoted in an article saying that she had already spent approximately $300 on school clothes for fall.
-Her husband Steve said that’s when the “mean” comments started, and contrary to the online barbs, the couple hardly drink alcohol at all.
+Her husband, Steve, said that’s when the “mean” comments started, and contrary to the online barbs, the couple hardly drink alcohol at all.

 Dad hits back after criticism for calling kids Jackdaniel and Tiamarie https://t.co/zcDVWvbMEQ @Femail